Styyx1/Ruvaak-Readme/README.md

 While the list is made with Survival mode in mind, you will probably sometimes need to disable it to fully utilize the mods in the list (Underwater combat for example as most of the new underwater creatures are in the north and you'll freeze to death there when you swim)
 It can be freely enabled and disabled in the settings menu whenever you want (just give it a few seconds to take effect) and don't rapid fire switch between Survival and non-Survival.

+### Can't hit friendly NPCs?

+The mod [No Follower Attack Collision](https://www.nexusmods.com/skyrimspecialedition/mods/65037) prevents you from hitting friendly NPCs and your followers.
+Usually a great mod, but in some situations you need to hit NPCs (Vilkas at the companions quest, for example) to turn it off temporarily, hit the ``ins`` key.

 ### Equipment is too weak

 Make sure you meet the requirements for the equipment you want to use.
 By default Ruvaak restricts certain equipments to specific skill levels.